When it comes to supply chain management, sustainability is one of the areas that is only getting more complicated.

 New drivers continue to evolve; the latest being the issue of trust -- or rather the lack thereof.

 "The big driver is this: Regulators, institutional investors and consumers are redefining what it takes for companies to earn their trust," Fitzpatrick said.
-"All three groups have greater expectations for companies to be more transparent about their operating practices and to assume greater responsibility for the well-being of people -- including consumers and workers in the extended supply chain -- and the environment."
+"All three groups have greater expectations for companies to be more transparent about their operating practices and to assume greater responsibility for the well-being of people -- including consumers and workers in the supply chain -- and the environment."

 New tech to boost CSR, supply chain sustainability